 Share a story about something special you did in Washington – an event you attended, a place you went, an exciting talk, etc.

 I had the privilege of attending the DACA rally.
-I was very hesitant on going because I live in Richmond, which is pretty close to Berkeley and Oakland.
+I was very hesitant about going because I live in Richmond, which is pretty close to Berkeley and Oakland.
 Their protests and rallies usually never end well.
-However, the rally was very heartwarming, not because of what was happening in the courtroom, but because how resilient many folxs were.
+However, the rally was very heartwarming, not because of what was happening in the courtroom, but because of how resilient many folxs were.
 They chanted, and it made it clear they were not going down without a fight.
 This gave me hope that there was room for change.

 How has living in the nation’s capital for a quarter changed you?

 The experience definitely pushed me out of my comfort zone.
-I was very hesitant on coming to this program because I am a very anxious person.
+I was very hesitant about coming to this program because I am a very anxious person.
 However, this was a great step in the right direction and I now feel a lot more comfortable in stepping outside of my comfort zone.
 I learned to keep up in a fast-paced environment.
 This quarter has allowed me to accept change with open arms.

 Do you have any advice for future UCDC students?